GovSciences/mongoid-encrypted-fields/README.md

 * Finding a model by an encrypted field works automatically (equality only):
     ```Ruby
     Person.where(ssn: '123456789').count() # ssn is encrypted before querying the database
+    Person.where(name: 'John Doe').count() # does not work!  uses a new salt each time the value is encrypted
     ```
 * The Mongoid uniqueness validator is patched to detect encrypted fields:
     ```Ruby